ldshi/practice-and-accumulation/sql/README.20160401.basic.md

               - Actually if only you fully understand the 'group by', you will find this is a totally wrong thinking for trying to solve this question, coz after 'bgoup by', each group may has more than one record need to be in the final records.

               - **Again:**
-                - **All the records inside a group are same in a sense to your query, that is: choosing which record doesn't matter.**
+                - **All the records inside a group are required to be same in a sense to your query, that is: choosing which record as reference doesn't matter.**
                 - **If one group is not empty, and then will _HAVE ONE_ and must will _ONLY HAVE ONE_ record goes into the output, but which one depends on how SQL throws the dice'.**

               - [SQL vs MySQL: Rules about aggregate operations and GROUP BY](http://stackoverflow.com/questions/12843303/sql-vs-mysql-rules-about-aggregate-operations-and-group-by)